 - This is the development phase where you need to explore fully functional (form, fit and function) prototypes, hence details are important.
 At this stage, it is more than likely that the prototypes are going to be working assemblies containing a lot of parts

-- At this stage, you would also need more than one unit for testing purposes, and it is also worth considering the final manufacturing techniques so it could be simulated
+- At this stage, you would also need more than one unit for testing purposes, and it is also worth considering the final manufacturing techniques so they could be simulated

 - Consider vacuum casting and high-resolution 3D printing such as SLS and SLA for plastic parts

-- SLM/DMLS parts ideal for simulating casting parts (Sand, investment and die casting)
+- SLM/DMLS parts are ideal for simulating casting parts (Sand, investment and die casting)

 - Any prototype made during this phase is more than likely to be used for functional testing and will also be for pre-production pilot runs